 Meanwhile, a mysterious figure watches this on television, thinking about how the Chameleon failed to discredit Spider-Man.
 The mysterious figure also thinks about how it's because of Spider-Man that his hopes and future have been destroyed, and thinks about how he'll destroy Spider-Man's life.

-- Features the Hostess Fruit Pies ad, Thor--In Good Overcomes Evil!
+Notes: Features the Hostess Fruit Pies ad, Thor--In Good Overcomes Evil!